venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/troubleshoot-operational-issues-with-the-sap-adapter.md

  **Cause**

- The [!INCLUDE[adaptersap_short](../../includes/adaptersap-short-md.md)] uses the IDOCTYPE_READ_COMPLETE RFC to retrieve the metadata for the **Receive** operation for an IDOC.
+ The [!INCLUDE [adaptersap_short](../../includes/adaptersap-short-md.md)] uses the IDOCTYPE_READ_COMPLETE RFC to retrieve the metadata for the <strong>Receive</strong> operation for an IDOC.
 Invoking this RFC requires specific user permissions in the SAP system.
-To generate metadata, if you have connected to the SAP system using a credential that does not have permission to invoke the IDOCTYPE_READ_COMPLETE RFC, the [!INCLUDE[adaptersap_short](../../includes/adaptersap-short-md.md)] gives an error.
+To generate metadata, if you have connected to the SAP system using a credential that does not have permission to invoke the IDOCTYPE_READ_COMPLETE RFC, the [!INCLUDE [adaptersap_short](../../includes/adaptersap-short-md.md)] gives an error.

  **Resolution**